thanapol2/Mean_EBinning/README.md

 # Mean-elastic data binning (Mean-EBinning)
-Mean-Ebinning a novel approach to solve the problem of sketching time-series data (TSD).
+- Mean-Ebinning a novel approach to solve the problem of sketching time-series data (TSD).
 The Mean-EBinning automatically specifies the appropriate bin size (_𝑛_) for each bin in a window (_W_).

-Mean-EBinning was implemented using Python 3.9.2.
+- Mean-EBinning was implemented using Python 3.9.2.

 >T. Phungtua-eng, Y. Yamamoto, and S. Sako.
 2023.
 Elastic Data Binning for Transient Pattern Analysis in Time-Domain Astrophysics.
 In Proceedings of the 38th ACM/SIGAPP Symposium on Applied Computing (SAC '23).

+- If you have any more questions or need further suggestions, don't hesitate to email me.

 ## Document material
 - [dataset and supplementary material](https://sites.google.com/view/elasticdatabinning)